hashingsystems/hash.js/README.md

   -It injects a hedera-micropayment and triggers payment through the extension -Verification of payment can be done using the mps endpoint through a GET request
       -`https://mps.hashingsystems.com/memo/{memo_id}`
+      -You can also verify transactions through the function checker -checkTransaction(memo_id, success_route)

   -You can test your extension's setup by visiting https://mps.hashingsystems.com/